eladsez/Multi-Processing-OS/readme.txt

 The stack implementation is in stack.c file.
-The malloc, calloc and free implementation is in memAlloc.cpp file.
+The malloc, calloc and free implementation is in memAlloc.c file.
 Our tests are in the test.c file.
-This code is process-safe.
+This code is process-safe, by using flock and fcntl.
 Also, there is a makefile with make all and make clean targets as requested.

                           *-HOW TO RUN-*
-First open a terminal in the thread_os directory and type <make all>.
+First open a terminal in the Multi-Processing-OS directory and type <make all>.
 Now after everything compiled you can run the server and the client.
 To run the server type <./server>.
-To run the client type <./client 127.0.0.1> (you can change 127.0.0.1 with the ip of the machine the server was bind to) We added test.c file to test our code and performance to run it first compiles it with <make test> rule (not needed if you make all), then run it with <./test>.
+To run the client type <./client 127.0.0.1> (you can change 127.0.0.1 with the ip of the machine the server was bind to) We added test.c file to test our code and performance to run it first compiles it with <make test> rule (not needed if you already used <make all>), then run it with <./test>.

                            *-EXTRA-*